Latent Factor Analysis in Short Panels: Introduction

-Latent variable models have been used for a long time in econometrics (Aigner et al.\ (1984)).
-Here, we study large cross-sectional latent factor models with small time dimension.
-Two common methods for estimation of latent factor spaces are principal component analysis (PCA) and factor analysis (FA), see Anderson (2003) Chapters 11 and 14.
-They cover multiple applications in finance and economics as well as in social sciences in general.
-They are often used in exploratory analysis of data.
-Omitted latent factors are also called interactive fixed effects in the panel literature (Pesaran (2006), Bai (2009), Moon and Weidner (2015), Freyberger (2018)).
-In recent work, Fortin, Gagliardini and Scaillet (FGS, 2023) show how we can use PCA to conduct inference on the number of factors in such models without making Gaussian assumptions.
-Their methodology relies on sphericity of the idiosyncratic variances since this restriction is both necessary and sufficient for consistency of latent factor estimates with small $T$ (Theorem 4 of Bai (2003)).
-FGS provides a discussion of the (in)consistency of the PCA estimator with fixed T from the vantage point of the well-known incidental parameter problem of the panel data literature (Neyman and Scott(1948); see Lancaster (2000) for a review).
-In PCA, sphericity allows to identify the number $k$ of factors from the $k$ first eigenvalue spacings being larger than zero, and being zero the subsequent ones.
+Two common methods, sometimes put under the same terminology of ``factor analysis", for estimation of latent factor spaces are principal component analysis (PCA) and factor analysis (FA), see Anderson (2003) Chapters 11 and 14, and Magnus and Neudecker (2007) Chapter 17, for a clear distinction between the two approaches.
+PCA relies on minimizing a least squares objective function (leading to a convenient characterization in terms of an eigenvalue-eigenvector decomposition of a variance-covariance matrix) while FA relies on maximizing a Gaussian (pseudo) likelihood function (related to minimizing a weighted least squares objective function as in a weighted PCA) to estimate the latent factors.
+Notably, FA boils down to PCA under the sphericity condition, i.e., when the $T \times T$ covariance matrix of error terms is a multiple of the identity matrix.
+Otherwise, PCA and FA estimates generally differ - even asymptotically, when one panel dimension (in our case, $T$) is fixed.
+In fact, error sphericity is both necessary and sufficient for consistency of PCA latent factor estimates with small $T$ (Theorem 4 of Bai (2003)) and we cannot get rid of this restrictive assumption if we choose to apply PCA to short panels.
+In recent work, Fortin, Gagliardini and Scaillet (FGS, 2023) show how we can use PCA to conduct inference on the number of latent factors without making Gaussian assumptions.
+FGS provides a discussion of the (in)consistency of the PCA estimator with fixed $T$ from the vantage point of the well-known incidental parameter problem of the panel data literature (Neyman and Scott (1948); see Lancaster (2000) for a review).
+In PCA, sphericity allows to identify the number $k$ of factors from the first $k$ eigenvalue spacings being larger than zero, and being zero for the subsequent ones.
+If sphericity fails, all eigenvalue spacings are different from zero, and identification fails.
 On the contrary, the FA strategy does not exploit eigenvalue spacings and does not require sphericity.
-However, inference with small $T$ up to now mostly relies on (often restrictive) assumptions such as Gaussian variables (with a notable exception by Anderson and Amemiya (1988)) and error homoskedasticity across sample units.
-Those are untenable assumptions in our application with stock returns.
-The strong assumption of sphericity might also fail to hold in some samples.
-If it happens, our Monte Carlo experiments with non-Gaussian errors show that the eigenvalue spacing test of FGS exhibit size distortions of over 80 percentage points for a nominal size of 5\%.\footnote{That massive over-rejection translates into an average estimated number of factors often above 10 instead of 2 (true value) in our simulation design when $T = 24$ (a sample size close to $T=20$ in our empirics).
-We get similar Monte Carlo results for a constrained Likelihood Ratio test when sphericity does not hold (see Section \ref{spheri_imp}).} Our Monte Carlo experiments also reveal that the classical chi-square test of the FA theory obtained under cross-sectionally homoskedastic Gaussian errors (Anderson (1963)) suffer from massive over-rejection by around 80 percentage points for a nominal size of 5\% when $T=24$.
+However, FA inference with small $T$ up to now mostly relies on (often restrictive) assumptions such as Gaussian variables (with a notable exception by Anderson and Amemiya (1988)) and error homoskedasticity across sample units.
+Those are untenable assumptions in our application to stock returns.
+The strong assumption of sphericity might also fail to hold in some samples, e.g., due to common ARCH effects in idiosyncratic errors (see Section \ref{sectest}).
+If it happens, our Monte Carlo experiments with non-Gaussian errors show that the eigenvalue spacing test of FGS exhibits size distortions of over 80 percentage points for a nominal size of 5\%.
+That massive over-rejection translates into an average estimated number of factors often above 10 instead of 2 (true value) in our simulation design when $T = 24$ (a sample size close to $T=20$ in our empirics).
+We get similar Monte Carlo results for a constrained Likelihood Ratio test when sphericity does not hold (see Section \ref{spheri_imp}).
+Our Monte Carlo experiments also reveal that the chi-square test of the classical FA theory obtained under cross-sectionally homoskedastic Gaussian errors (Anderson (1963)) and implemented in most numerical packages suffers from massive over-rejection by around 80 percentage points for a nominal size of 5\% when $T=24$.